Tray cable comes in many different forms, each with its own shielding, cable jacketing, and insulation.

 4. Wind Turbine Tray Cable

-These cables can withstand the effects of:
+These cables can also withstand the effects of:

 • Flexing and vibration (abrasion resistant)